CodingInGreen/circuit_analysis/circuit_analysis_problem_set/problem_3/README.md

 # Problem 3

-### A cicuit with a current at a voltage source and resistors both in series and in parallel
+### A circuit with a current at a voltage source and resistors both in series and in parallel

 - Resistor 1 = 10kΩ
 - Resistor 2 = 10kΩ